ndlib/mellon-search/README.md

     into a separate JSON file for each item.

     Each JSON file is then used to create a PNX record to be imported into Primo.
+    Each JSON file is also used to create a main.csv file for ingestion into the Mellon Manifest Pipeline

 To run, pass in the filename to be processed.
 For example: python3 -c 'from create_json_items_from_embark_xml import *; create_json_items_from_embark_xml("example/objects 01_18_19.xml")'

+Then run: ./copy_pnx_to_Primo.sh to copy PNX records into Primo

 Modules:
 createJsonItemFromEmbArkXml